PROUD TO BE A UNITED WAY CERTIFIED AGENCY

-Mission: Provide a safety net to those low-income, uninsured patients most in need in our community through donation of specialty medical care and dental care.
+Mission: Provide a safety net for low-income, uninsured adults most in need in our community through the coordination of donated specialty medical and dental healthcare.

 Patients must be referred to the We Care Network by their primary care providers.
 Eligible patients must have a household income that is at or below 150% of the Federal Poverty Guidelines and cannot be eligible for any other program that will pay for their medical or dental care, such as Medicaid, Medicare, or private insurances.

 If a patient does not currently have a primary care physician there are primary care centers in Leon, Gadsden, Jefferson, and Wakulla Counties.
 The following centers provide care either free or on a sliding fee scale: